LBNL-UCB-STI/beam/docs/grafana.rst

 Select data update frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a switch to choose how frequent grafana should gather data from the output DB.
-The switch is in the top right corner in all dashboards.
+There is a switch to choose how frequently grafana should gather data from the output DB.
+The switch is in the top right corner of all dashboards.
-In the example below the switch is set up to update every 30 seconds.
+In the example below the switch is set to update every 10 seconds.
 Also, there is a refresh button near the switch, this button does not refresh the entire page, run name or iteration num switch, *only the graphs*.

 .. figure:: _static/figs/grafana-update-frequency-switch.png